00i00i00/movie-app/README.md

 Angular API Project

 Task: work	with	a	group	to	build	a	small	Angular	app	that	uses	an	API.
-There  are	three	APIs	to	choose	from:

 1.Display	results	from	the	API	based	on	user-selected	search	criteria.